menudopaio/CirsaDesdeCero/README.md

 <img src="readmeImages/customDashboardCyan.png" alt="Custom dashboard page Cyan Sample">

+Finally, you can share your unique affiliate link, so anyone can register through this new styled page, and buy products making you earn a comission for each sale.

+Some more samples:

 <img src="readmeImages/customRegisterMagenta.png" alt="Custom register page Magenta Sample">

 <img src="readmeImages/customDashboardMagenta.png" alt="Custom dashboard page Magenta Sample">